 The common area (the Hub) at the Bankside campus is open to all and often used for social events.
-The facilities provide a fridge and microwaves for your use, hot water, milk, tea and a coffee machine.
-Please bring a travel mug (with a lid) for your own use.
-Drinks may be taken to all studios, but food is NOT permitted in the studios.
+The facilities provide a fridge and microwaves for your use and drinking water.
+Drinks may be taken to all studios providing they are in a sealable container (bottle or travel mug), but food is NOT permitted in the studios.
 All liquids MUST be in a resealable container to prevent spillage.